himorin/editor-collab/input-explainer.md

 ### Visualizing aiming hints

 In order to draw aiming hints such as cursors, highlights, and pointing rays, a hit test must be performed against the 3D geometry to find what the user is aiming at.
 There are two types of hit testing: virtual and real-world.
 The sample code in this explainer will focus on virtual hit testing.
-For more information on real-world hit testing and how to combine it with virtual hit testing, see [hit testing](environmental-awareness-explainer.md#Hit-testing) section of the [environmental awareness explainer](environmental-awareness-explainer.md).
+For more information on real-world hit testing and how to combine it with virtual hit testing, see the [Hit Testing explainer](hit-testing-explainer.md).

 WebXR does not have any knowledge of the developer's 3D scene graph, but does have information about the real-world location of `XRInputSource` objects.
 Using the `XRFrame.getPose()` function, as described in [Aiming ray pose](#Aiming-ray-pose), developers can determine position and orientation of the `XRInputSource`'s aiming ray and pass it into their 3D engine's virtual hit test function.
 Developers should take care to check the result from `getPose()` as it may return `null` in cases where tracking has been lost or the `XRSpace`'s `XRInputSource` instance is no longer connected or available.